mistermicheels/ical-vacation-filter/README.md

 ## Suggestions for improvement

 -   Add frontend that turns source feed URL into copyable filtered feed URL
--   Process source feed as a stream so we can filter huge iCal feeds with minimal memory overhead
 -   Add automated tests